Home -> Practice Areas

 Every car crash is unique, but certain factors appear again and again on Georgia’s roads.
 The most common causes include:

-• Distracted driving (texting, phone use, or adjusting navigation)
+• Distracted driving accidents (texting, phone use, or adjusting navigation)

 • Speeding or reckless driving